Aleksiy821/rsschool-cv/cv.md

 Already in the middle of the second course, I thought and decided that I want to develop in front-end development.

-I started my studies with web design and now I want to become a full-fledged ront-end developer.
+I started my studies with web design and now I want to become a full-fledged front-end developer.

 I know languages such as JavaScript, CSS and HTML markup language.